Academic, Personal and Interpersonal Supports

 For district-wide information please see GPS Student Support Services.

-Learn more about the brain processes required for learning such as attention, language and memory on The Faces of Learning website.
+Learn more about the brain processes required for learning such as attention, language and memory on The Faces of Learning website, or read these tips to support the executive functions of time management, creating routines, and planning.
+Here is an electronic "to do list" if our GHS planner is not working well for you!

-Greenwich Together pulls together youth, parents and community organizations to prevent substance misuse, promote behavioral and mental health and strengthen healthy choices through positive youth, family and community development.
+Greenwich Together is a council of 31 Greenwich social service, educational, governmental, medical, law enforcement, religious and civic organizations.
+Their mission is to pull together youth, parents and community organizations to prevent substance misuse, promote behavioral and mental health and strengthen healthy choices through positive youth, family and community development.
 Check out the Greenwich Together website for resources and events.